eveev26/Scarpool/README.md

 <a name="readme-top"></a>

 # Scarpool
-A mobile application created during the Hack the Valley 8 hackathon event at the University of Toronto Scarborough Campus.
+An IOS mobile application created during the Hack the Valley 8 hackathon event at the University of Toronto Scarborough Campus.
 Contributors: Ivy Chen, Andy Ma, Annie Wu, Ashley Wong

 <!-- TABLE OF CONTENTS -->